 Welcome to Preschool!

-Our school is now in its twelfth year of growth.
-We are excited to have added this year a Nature Preschool Program to our Studio Preschool Program while we continue to develop and engage all learners with our hands-on museum style education within laboratories, gardens, and ateliers.
+Our school is now in its thirteenth year of growth and we have moved to this new location on Charlotte Pike.
+We continue to combine opportunities in Nature and Studios to engage all learners with our hands-on museum style education within laboratories, gardens, and ateliers.

 The environment is organized intentionally to invite and support the emergence and development of ideas and projects.
 Some rooted projects repeat over the years; such as birthday canvases, cooking, and acorn production estimates.
 Projects emerge from the interests of the group.
 In small groups students interact with teachers, atelieristas, and the director to deepen the emergent curriculum.

-Our Nature and Studio Preschool Programs are offered for two, three, four, or five days per week.
+Our Nature and Studio Preschool is offered for two, three, four, or five days per week.

 Our programs are designed for mixed-age groups of children from 2 to 4 years old, and 3 to 5 years of age.
-We are a small school with and amazing student to adult ratio of 4 to 1.
+We are a small school with a wonderful community.

-We operate year round on a quater system.
+We operate on a quater system.
 Tuition is due ahead of time for each quater.
-It is scaled between $3160 per quater for full time, down to $1280 for 2days/week and the first dismissal.
-Summer quarter enrollment is more flexible to allow monthly variations in attendence for family vacations without loosing your spot for the next year.
+It is scaled between $3000 per quater for 5 days/week, down to $1400 for 2 days/week for the 3:30 dismissal.
+Summer quarter enrollment is handled by the summer camps to allow variations in attendence for family vacations without loosing your spot for the next year.